 Advocacy for community empowerment: BRAC aims at achieving socio-political empowerment of the rural poor, particularly women, by enabling them to build, secure and use socio-political assets to improve their wellbeing, exercise their rights, take advantage of new opportunities and play a more active role in public life.
 We utilize community media such as Popular Theatre and Community Radio to disseminate information to rural communities and mobilize them on a wide range of issues that affect their lives.
 Popular Theatre is an effective advocacy tool for disseminating information to the communities, particularly to the illiterate, through entertainment.
-As of December 2013, our Popular Theatre Group staged 174,901 shows.
+In 2014, our Popular Theatre Group staged 20,162 shows.